 The benefits of conventional surgery are not lost – all the deformities of the forefoot can be corrected as before.
 However, patients feel that they have less swelling after keyhole surgery and often have less pain.

-This type of surgery is now available at the Alexandra Hospital in Manchester.
+This type of surgery is now available at the Alexandra Hospital and the Spire Hospital in Manchester.

 Click on the menu above to see if your particular problem is amenable to keyhole surgery.
 There is also further important information on the surgical and anaesthetic techniques that you should read if you do have surgery.